Christians run for their lives

 - 8:12 But now their attention shifted to Philip, who preached about God’s kingdom and Jesus Christ.
 Philip baptized men and women alike.

 - 8:13 Even Simon became a believer.
-After he got baptized, he stayed close to Peter, watching in utter amazement as Peter performed one miracle after another.
+After he got baptized, he stayed close to Philip, watching in utter amazement as Philip performed one miracle after another.

 - 8:14 Back in Jerusalem, the apostles heard that God’s message had somehow reached Samaria.
 So they sent Peter and John there.